bauwenst/TkTkT/src/tktkt/models/viterbi/_results.md

 # Evaluation results

 ## English morphology
+To beat is BPE-knockout, which does Pr=53%, Re=75%, F1=62% on morphs and .

+### BPE vocabulary
-CANINE with boundary-only symmetric probabilities (2*P-1) performs as follows:
+**CANINE with boundary-only symmetric probabilities** (2*P-1) and English BPE vocabulary as constraint:
-		Precision: 0.20260564287554753
-		Recall:    0.46133255106156723
-		F1:        0.2815580695334967
-That can't be right...
-Something buggy is happening.
-There is too much intelligence in this model for it to do so poorly given that BPE does it much better and is dumb.

-Yup.
-The bug is that although the Viterbi is doing everything properly, the pretokeniser undo() is stripping characters off of tokens.
-It's AppendSpace that's doing this.
-We predicted that this would happen, because this was originally applied to pretokens (append 1 space to a pretoken that will be split in the future) whilst now it is applied to EVERY token.
-Indeed, there are pretokenisation steps that should only be applied after re-concatenating the tokens (except you don't know how much to concatenate them... messy!).

-After a quick fix, it's now
-    Precision: 0.43320889909887733
-    Recall:    0.8851913942442023
-    F1:        0.5817243690381102
-which is respectively -10%, +13% and -4% over English BPE-knockout (53%, 75%, 62%).
-Clearly oversegmenting...
-Aha, but we were using RobBERT's vocabulary for Viterbi steps, which is a Dutch vocabulary, not English!
-With English BPE vocabulary:
     Precision: 0.5707395498392283
     Recall:    0.8034367141659682
     F1:        0.6673861579167247
 which is respectively +4%, +5%, +4% on BPE-knockout.

+The vocabulary does matter a lot.
+The character model by itself does 92% on all metrics, and if you switch to a Dutch vocabulary (RobBERT's) with the same objective, you get
+    Precision: 0.43320889909887733
+    Recall:    0.8851913942442023
+    F1:        0.5817243690381102
+which is respectively -10%, +13% and -4% over English BPE-knockout, clearly oversegmenting into small tokens because the bigger meaningful tokens are unknown to it.

 We have three model alternatives:
     - Symmetric probabilities but using the joint (i.e. also counting the non-boundaries);